 You have heard it before–one way to get dinner on the table with no fuss is to use a crockpot.
-If you’re not sure where to start, or your crockpot still sitting in the cabinet unused, now is your chance!
-Learn these five beginner crockpot meals are the best way to start.
+If you’re not sure where to start, or your slow cooker still sitting in the cabinet unused, now is your chance!
+These 5 beginner crockpot meals are the best way to start.

 It doesn’t get any easier than this!
-Combine 2 lbs of boneless chicken or pork with a jar of salsa (or a jar of enchilada sauce or a can of tomatoes w/green chiles), and cook on low all day for 6-8 hours.
+Combine 2 lbs of boneless chicken or pork with a jar of salsa (or a can of tomatoes w/green chiles), and cook on low all day for 6-8 hours.

 Again, choose from 2 lbs of boneless chicken or pork, and combine with a bottle of your favorite BBQ sauce.
 If you prefer to avoid processed foods, you can make your own (rather than simmer as in that recipe, just mix in the crockpot before adding your meat).

 Baked Potato Bar

 Not just for parties, my family loves this meal, too.
 Wash as many baking potatoes (we like Russets) as you need, and prick each with a fork.
 Wrap individually in foil, then place in crockpot and cook for 8-10 hours on low.

 Just two ingredients again–a 3 lb beef roast (such as chuck or bottom round) and a 16oz jar of pepperoncini peppers.
 Cook on low for 8-10 hours, then shred.
 Serve over mashed potatoes, in a sub roll, or even on top of a salad.
 Delish!

 Whether you’re a beginner crockpot cook or a veteran like me, easy time-saving recipes are key to getting a healthy meal on the table on busy nights.